zarahz/MARL-and-Markets/README.md

 > python -m scripts.visualize -h
 ```

-## Examples of the coloring environment:
+## Examples of the Coloring Environment

 ![2 mixed-motive DQN agents with a SM and the "goal" addition](./assets/2-dqn-mixed-sm-goal.gif)